mrshawn191/rabbitmq-jobscheduler/README.md

 It will then save all successfully sent sms to firebase as a separate json child key, so that we can display these in a dashboard.

-This project is a part of our Homeruns project that can be found here [Homeruns](http://homeruns.io)
+The project is hosted on Heroku and is a part of our Homeruns project that can be found here [Homeruns](http://homeruns.io)

 ## Project Design